Acceptance to the Radiography program

 student completion rates in compliance with JRCERT accreditation.

-- Of those pursuing employment, graduates will be gainfully employed within 12 months post-graduation
+- Of those pursuing employment, graduates will be gainfully employed within 12 months post-graduation.

-- Students will complete the program within 24 months
+- Students will complete the program within 24 months of enrollment of RAD 100

-- Graduates will be satisfied with their education
+- Graduates will be satisfied with their education.

 - Employers will be satisfied with the graduate’s performance

 The program assesses these five goals and their specific student learning outcomes on an annual basis.
-This ongoing assessment plan is housed online for all program officials to access and may be viewed at any time at the request of a student.

 Technical Performance Standards